choyiny/cscc09.com/src/content/coursework/project-proposal.md

 Your application must remain available throughout the marking period, which is 2 weeks after the final version deadline.

-As mentioned in “Required Elements”, if the application is not deployed or not accessible, you will not receive credit for the final version.
+As mentioned in “Required Elements”, if the application is not deployed or not accessible, you will not receive any credit for the final version.

 ## Video Demo (5%) - Github and Gradescope

 Record a 3-minute-long video demonstrating the core features of your web application.
 You should record the video as if it was part of a hiring process.

 Do not show slides, do not show code.
-Do not spend too long on unimportant features such as login/signup.
+Do not show the sign up / login process unless it contains a unique feature that is not already covered in "Security and Payment Requirement".

 Upload your video to Youtube and include it in README.md.
 The presentation is going to determine who gets to present at the final lecture.

+Furthermore, please also fill in this Google Form (link will be provided later) to be eligible to be selected for the Presentation bonus.

 ## Final Lecture Presentation (1%-10% bonus)

-The top projects of this course will be selected to present in the final lecture to showcase to the entire class.
-Industry experts will be invited as judges to select the top 3 projects, which will get a bonus attached to their project.
+Outstanding web applications will be chosen to present in the last lecture.
+Selected projects (usually around 30%, maybe more) will obtain a bonus from 1% to 10%.
+Invited industry experts will make the final decision.

 ## Academic Integrity

 The course policy on academic integrity applies to this project.
 This means that all code developed for this project must be written exclusively by the members of the team.
 Any use of UI elements and snippets of code found on the web must be clearly cited in a credit page of the application.
+If you are using Github Copilot for code generation, you must also write the prompt you used the generate the code as an in-line comment.

 You have the freedom to build whatever you want as a project, however the following restrictions strictly apply: